avishreekh/avishreekh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi!
-I am a second-year PhD student in Computer Science at the University of Pennsylvania, where I am fortunate to be advised by <a href="https://www.cis.upenn.edu/~alur/">Prof. Rajeev Alur</a>.
+I am a third-year PhD student in Computer Science at the University of Pennsylvania, where I am fortunate to be advised by <a href="https://www.cis.upenn.edu/~alur/">Prof. Rajeev Alur</a>.

 I am broadly interested in research topics at the intersection of Machine Learning and Formal Methods.
 My research currently aims to: